kibook/s1kd-tools/EXAMPLE.md

 new entries are added, simply use the **s1kd-dmrl** tool again to create the newly added data modules.
 Already existing data modules will not be overwritten, unless the -f option is specified.
-The -q option will suppress those messages indicating that a data module that already exists will not be overwritten:
+The -q option will suppress the messages indicating that a data module that already exists will not be overwritten:

     $ s1kd-dmrl -q DML-MYPRJ-NCAGE-C-2017-00001_000-02.XML